Julia Vinograd

 Julia Shalett Vinograd (December 11, 1943 – December 5, 2018) was a poet.
-She is well known as "The Bubble Lady" to the Telegraph Avenue community of Berkeley, California, a moniker she gained from blowing bubbles at the People's Park demonstrations in 1969.
+She was well known as "The Bubble Lady" to the Telegraph Avenue community of Berkeley, California, a moniker she gained from blowing bubbles at the People's Park demonstrations in 1969.
 Vinograd is depicted blowing bubbles in the People's Park Mural off of Telegraph Avenue in Berkeley.

 Education

 Vinograd was born in Berkeley, California, the daughter of Sherna Shalett and her husband, chemist Jerome Vinograd.
 Her family, including younger sister Deborah, relocated to Southern California when her father joined the faculty of the California Institute of Technology.
 Vinograd graduated with a B.A. from the University of California at Berkeley in 1965, and went to Iowa, graduating with a Master of Fine Arts from the Iowa Writers Workshop at the University of Iowa.

 Poetry

 Vinograd became part of the "street culture" of Berkeley beginning in the 1960s and was often called a "street poet".
-She was also an active participant in the influential poetry slam scene at Cafe Babar in the Mission District from the mid-Eighters through the 1990s, where she yelled "Staaaaaarting!" at the beginning of each night of poetry.
+She was also an active participant in the influential poetry slam scene at Cafe Babar in the Mission District from the mid-1980s through the 1990s, where she yelled "Staaaaaarting!" at the beginning of each night of poetry.

 She published numerous books of poetry and her work has been included in a number of anthologies, including Berkeley!
 A Literary Tribute.
 She also edited the anthology New American Underground Poetry, Vol 1: The Babarians of San Francisco alongside David Lerner and Alan Allen.
-She was also profiled in Contemporary Authors.
+She was profiled in Contemporary Authors.